 - Return to Sport: Return to play protocols recognized by the medical community are followed by therapists and used by therapists to transition an athlete to return to his or her sport

-- Return to Learn or to Work: Therapists can assist in the transition back to school or work by communicating with school personnel or an employer and making recommendations for accommodations to limit excessive and bothersome external stimuli such as noises, crowds, and rich visual environments.
+- Return to School or to Work: Therapists can assist in the transition back to school or work by communicating with school personnel or an employer and making recommendations for accommodations to limit excessive and bothersome external stimuli such as noises, crowds, and rich visual environments.

 Schedule an appointment today with an experienced therapist by calling (609)896-2515.